ERNICommunity/csharp-coding-conventions/Coding-Conventions.md

 ```

 ### Private  fields
 Private field should begin with lower case.
 This apply for static fields as well.
-Private fields should not start with underscore or any other prefix.
+Private fields start with underscore prefix.

 ```csharp
 private int x;